grafana/grafana/docs/sources/tutorials/alerting-get-started/index.md

 ## Create an alert

-Next, we'll establish an [Alert rule](https://grafana.com/docs/grafana/next/alerting/fundamentals/alert-rule-evaluation/) within Grafana Alerting to notify us whenever our sample app experiences a specific volume of requests.
+Next, we'll establish an [alert rule](http://grafana.com/docs/grafana/next/alerting/fundamentals/alert-rule-evaluation/) within Grafana Alerting to notify us whenever our sample app experiences a specific volume of requests.

 In Grafana, **navigate to Alerting** > **Alert rules**.
 Click on **New alert rule**.